BrishtiSutradhar/Call-Center-Performance-Report/README.md

 # 📊 Foundever Power BI Dashboard

-This repository contains a Power BI dashboard project designed to analyze and visualize performance metrics across contact centers.
-The dashboard includes KPI tracking for Answer Rate, Average Handle Time (AHT), Service Level, Customer Satisfaction, and Net Promoter Score (NPS).
+Description:
+This repository contains a Power BI dashboard project  provides a comprehensive performance and operations overview for Foundever Call Center environments.
+It is designed to help team leads, analysts, and operations managers monitor KPIs such as agent performance, call handling metrics, and customer satisfaction across multiple teams and time periods.

 ---